JoeKodsi/viaeurope-cloud-engineer-interview/README.md

 #### Requirements

-1. Client should be public
+1. Client should be publicly accessible
 2. API and redis should be private
 3. Redis storage should persist between restarts